Unsafe Statements for Statement-based Replication

 - INSERT's on tables with a composite primary key that has an AUTO_INCREMENT column that isn't the first column of the composite key.

-- UPDATE's on a table a table having an AUTO_INCREMENT column when run by a trigger or stored program.
+- When a table has an AUTO_INCREMENT column and a trigger or stored procedure executes an UPDATE statement against the table.
 Before MariaDB 5.5.3, all updates on tables with an AUTO_INCREMENT column were considered unsafe, as the order that the rows were updated could differ across servers.

-- UPDATE's using LIMIT, since the order of the returned rows is unspecified.
+- UPDATE statements that use LIMIT, since the order of the returned rows is unspecified.
 This applies even to statements using an ORDER BY clause, which are deterministic (a known bug).
 However, since MariaDB 10.0.11,

 LIMIT 0is an exception to this rule (see MDEV-6170), and these statements are safe for replication.